YakoubCheriet/Artificial-Neural-Networks/README.md

 coe cients of the second semester Master 1 STIC of the di erent modules and again save them in an Excel file “Averages”

 Toolbox configuration:
-• Put them in notes (in my case the le `Input.mat ') and the average output `Output.mat '
+• Put them in notes (in my case the le 'Input.mat') and the average output 'Output.mat'
 • Choose the training function: TRAINLLM
 • Choose the adaptation function: LEARNGDM
 • And the MSE performance function, which calculates the error rate